 With the transport and logistics sector being such a key part of our economy, you’d be forgiven for thinking that companies that provide HGV training are heavily regulated and the chance of getting caught out by a dodgy company would be an unlikely thing.
 Sadly however, this is not the case.
-The HGV training industry is barely regulated at all, and finding a good quality training company who has your best interests at heart can actually be quite tricky.
+The HGV training industry is barely regulated at all.
+Therefore, it can be tricky to find a good quality training company who has your best interests at heart.
 Fear not though, our list of 10 mistakes when booking HGV training will help ensure you don’t waste your money, and that you get the licence you need with the minimum fuss and stress.

 There are two national qualifications for HGV instructors: the NRI and the NVDIR, however, being included on these is not mandatory.
-This means the majority of instructors who deliver HGV training are not listed on either register.
-Booking with a qualified instructor can give you some assurance into the quality of training you’ll receive, however, there are many instructors who are not registered who are extremely experienced and very good at their job.
+This means the majority of instructors are not listed on either register.
+Booking with a qualified instructor can give you some assurance into the quality of training you’ll receive.
+However, there are many instructors who are not registered who are extremely experienced and very good at their job.
 Your best option is to use customer feedback to get the best understanding of the quality of an instructor or training company – read on for more information about review sites.

 HGV training courses don’t come cheap.
 On average, to gain a Category C licence you’re going to be spending £1500-£2000, including theory tests, medical etc. It can therefore be tempting to look for the cheapest option.
 Make sure you do your research though, if you book with a company based on price alone, you may end up failing your test multiple times and have to pay out for re-tests – in the region of £350-£400 each time.
 Buy the best HGV training course you can afford and use trusted customer feedback to find the best companies in your area.